Is gaming the hot new trend for charities?

-With one of the biggest charity gaming events of the year, GameBlast, about to kick off a 24-hour gaming livestream, we thought we’d dig into the fundraising trends in the gaming sector and how your charity can get involved!
+With charity gaming events, like GameBlast, getting bigger and bigger we thought we’d dig into the fundraising trends in the gaming sector and how your charity can get involved!

 The perception of gaming has changed massively over the last five years, developing into an industry worth nearly £100 billion with over 1.5 billion gamers worldwide.
 Interestingly, there is a much wider range of people gaming than you might assume, the average gamer is 35 years old and women aged 18 and older represent a significantly greater portion of the regular game-playing population than boys under age 18.